gi097/json_parser/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gi097/json_parser/badge.svg?branch=develop&service=github)](https://coveralls.io/github/gi097/json_parser?branch=develop)
 [![License](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](LICENSE)

-Flutter does not provide support for auto mapping JSON to object instances.
+~~Flutter does not provide support for auto mapping JSON to object instances.
 This project makes reflection work on Flutter.
-Using reflection we are able to parse a JSON string and map it's values to an instance of a Dart object.
+Using reflection we are able to parse a JSON string and map it's values to an instance of a Dart object.~~

+## You can now can and should use the official `json_serializable` plugin instead!

 ## Getting started
 First of all add the following dependencies to your `pubspec.yaml`: